Internal Principles of Monitors¶

 Current Solution¶

-Assuming a detection range of 5 minutes
+Assuming the detection range is 5 minutes

 Action | Time | Detection Range |